 Paperless Transcript Requests

 To better serve students, Jackson College utilizes the National Student Clearinghouse for completely online and paperless transcript requests.
 No more mailing, faxing, or dropping off forms to Jackson College.
 Complete the entire process online and track the status of your order.
-All you need is an email account and a valid major credit or debit card for the seven dollar ($7) fee.
+All you need is an email account and a valid major credit or debit card for the nine dollar ($9) fee.
 Click below to get started.